vippsas/vipps-recurring-api/v2-to-v3-migration-guide.md

 ### Error responses

 In V3, HTTP responses for errors follow the [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) standard.
-For example, when calling [`update agreement`][update-agreement-endpoint] endpoint with a not active agreement, the response will be the following:
+For example, when calling [`update agreement`][update-agreement-endpoint] endpoint with a stopped agreement, the response will be the following:

 ```json